-PKP 416 STRATEGIES FOR DEVELOPMENTALLY APPROPRIATE CREATIVE AND AESTHETIC EXPERIENCES FOR PRE-KINDERGARTEN/PRIMARY AGES 3-8 YEARS inclusion of art, music, and movement in the integrated curriculum.
+PKP 416 STRATEGIES FOR DEVELOPMENTALLY APPROPRIATE CREATIVE AND AESTHETIC EXPERIENCES FOR PRE-KINDERGARTEN/PRIMARY AGES 3-8 YEARS

+Three hours.
+Prerequisite: Admission to Teacher Education.
+Focus on planning, implementing, and evaluating developmentally appropriate and integrated content and methodology in the area of emergent and developing understanding of art, music, movement, and drama.
+Planning for inclusion of art, music, and movement in the integrated curriculum.
 Development of knowledge of songs, records, and activities appropriate to use with children age three to age eight.
 Relate classroom experiences utilizing different art materials and processes appropriate to developmental stages.
 Special attention to the importance of art and music as means of expression for special needs and second language children.
 Emphasis on ability to provide creative and divergent experiences in the following media: drawing and painting, tearing, cutting and pasting, printmaking, modeling, shaping, and construction and other appropriate techniques.
 Utilization of creative drama as a means of expression and language development.